There are a few subtle methods of influencing your team's behaviour which can make them more motivated in times you need that most.

 Some stress may be beneficial, but most likely during development the stress level of your team will exceed the healthy amount and go straight to a level which will be detrimental to everyone’s morale.

-Stress can slowly build up from many different small conflicts, so it would be best to keep an eye on those and resolve them before they even begin.
+Stress can slowly build up from many different small conflicts and can lead to software engineer burnout, so it would be best to keep an eye on those and resolve them before they even begin.
 This requires a patience and good social skills.
 It yields the additional benefit of not only motivating your development team, but also saving time on pointless bigger conflicts, which are stopped before they have the chance to grow.
 You should always remember that doing good things early is better than doing them later.

 So you have a good pipeline which will take your product to completion in no time!
 This is great!
 But no matter how good your work plan is, it can be improved.
 And the ones who can do it the best are the people using it in their daily work.